Introduction

 What If I Need to Close the Account Early?

-In some cases you can’t persue your study and you need your blocked amount back.
-For example in case of visa application rejection, withdrawal of visa application, changing the plan before traveling to Germany, and leaving Germany early etc. In these cases you need to send them visa rejection letter and other relevant documents you will recieve your money back in 3 to 4 weeks.
+In some cases, you can’t continue your studies and need the amount you were blocked to be returned.
+For example, in cases of visa application rejection, withdrawal of the visa application, changing the travel plan before travelling to Germany, or leaving Germany early.
+In these cases, you need to send them a visa rejection letter and other relevant documents.
+You will receive your money back in 3 to 4 weeks.

-For example, some providers may deduct Expatrio refund fees in the event of a visa rejection.
+For example, some providers may deduct Expatrio refund fees if a visa is rejected.

 Can I Get My Money Back if My Visa Application Is Rejected?